Sunchild First Nation

-The Sunchild First Nation is a Cree First Nation in Alberta, Canada part of Treaty 6, signed on May 25, 1944, under the leadership of Chief Louis Sunchild.
+The Sunchild First Nation is a Cree and Ojibway First Nation in Alberta, Canada part of Treaty 6, signed on May 25, 1944, under the leadership of Chief Louis Sunchild.
 The First Nation has one reserve, Sunchild 202.
 The reserve, 52.18 km2 in size, is located approximately 60 km northwest of Rocky Mountain House.
 It shares the western border of the O'Chiese First Nation.